 clichés you could think of, bringing attention and lots of money to the station.
 However, he also starts losing control of his stories, blending them together without realizing it...

 The novel is written as two separate stories; the odd chapters deal with the main plot, while the even chapters (except for the last one, which serves as a sort of epilogue) take the form of excerpts from Camacho’s Soap Operas

 , which are conveniently mentioned before or after by the characters in the main story.

 One of Vargas Llosa’s “comical novels”, it was adapted into a film, Tune In Tomorrow

 This book provides examples of:

-- Author Appeal: Camacho’s stories are full of them.
+- Author Appeal: Camacho’s stories are full of his own personal obsessions.

 - Author Avatar: Mario Vargas, obviously.

 - Back from the Dead: Some of Camacho’s dead characters appear again in other stories, though that’s more because he’s losing track of them.

 - Brother–Sister Incest: Richard and Elianita on one of the novelas.